jpsotoal/aws-iot-smart-wastebin-solution/README.md

     1. On AWS Console, choose "**S3**" service
     2. Choose your bucket created as mentioned step 3
     3. Press "**Create folder**" button
-    4. Enter "**greengrass-app-component**" in folder name field and press "**Create folder**" button
+    4. Enter "**greengrass-app-components**" in folder name field and press "**Create folder**" button
-    5. Choose the "**greengrass-app-component**" folder and press "**Upload**" button
+    5. Choose the "**greengrass-app-components**" folder and press "**Upload**" button
     6. Press "**Add files**" button on upload screen and choose all the files from greengrass-app-component
     7. Finally, press "**Upload**" button
-    8. Please make sure that all the artifacts are under "**s3://<your bucket name>/greengrass-app-component**".
+    8. Please make sure that all the artifacts are under "**s3://<your bucket name>/greengrass-app-components**".
 This is very important to ensure that path is correct for successful deployment on edge gateway

 #### Deployment